Xinboshin/ThaumicAugmentation/README.md

 ======
 Thaumic Augmentation is a Thaumcraft addon for Minecraft 1.12 that tries to add new content that would fit in with the base mod.

-For downloads, visit the [project's page on CurseForge](https://minecraft.curseforge.com/projects/thaumic-augmentation).

 Features
 ------